 The direction by Frank Oz seems effortless, which is what’s required it in order to float through this evening.
 There were a few occasions during which I wanted to look both in front and behind me, which was frustrating and perfect.
 For once the term “production designer,” assigned to A. Bandit — the performance art collective founded by DelGaudio with artistic producer, Glenn Katino — is earned since the set would fit right in at MOMA.
 Lighting by Adam Blumenthal is mood-transformative despite his techniques being unmasked in DelGaudio’s opening.
 Original music by composer and Devo co-founder Mark Mothersbaugh hits all the right notes in all the meanings of that phrase.

 Even in the season in which I saw Indecent, Sweat and Dear Evan Hanson, In & Of Itself rocked me to my core.
-Be among the lucky ones to grab yourself a ticket for the run — now extended through September 3.
+Be among the lucky ones to grab yourself a ticket for the run — now extended (for a third time!) through May 6, 2018.
 Visit http://www.inandofitselfshow.com/#home, especially if you can picture yourself clearly on the steps of the landmark former Union Square Savings Bank having a fairly personal post-show conversation with 199 strangers.

 At least that’s what happened to me.